Michael Copeland (sports executive): Canadian Football League

 In January 2006, he became the chief operating officer of the Canadian Football League.
 In February 2013, he became president and COO of the league.

 In May 2015, the Toronto Argonauts were bought by Kilmer Sports and Bell Canada from David Braley.
 On 13 July 2015, it was announced that Copeland would become president and CEO of the Argonauts at the beginning of 2016.
-He replaced Chris Rudge, who had served in that role since 2012.
+He replaced Chris Rudge, who had been in that role since 2012.
 In 2018, Copeland was replaced as president (by new owners Maple Leaf Sports & Entertainment) with Bill Manning.